au-ts/libmicrokitco/README.md

 ---

 ### `co_err_t microkit_cothread_mark_ready(microkit_cothread_t cothread)`
-Marks an initialised but not ready cothread as ready and schedule it, but does not switch to it.
+Marks an initialised but but not ready cothread as ready and schedule it, but does not switch to it.

 ##### Arguments
 - `cothread` is the subject cothread handle.